docker/docs/app/working-with-app.md

 The application is updated to run a single-container application based on the `hashicorp/http-echo` web server image.
 This image has it execute a single command that displays some text and exposes itself on a network port.

-Following best practices, the configuration of the application is decoupled form the application itself using variables.
+Following best practices, the configuration of the application is decoupled from the application itself using variables.
-In this case, the text displayed by the app and the port on which it will be published are controlled bytwo variables defined in the `Parameters` section of the file.
+In this case, the text displayed by the app and the port on which it will be published are controlled by two variables defined in the `Parameters` section of the file.

 Docker App provides the `inspect` subcommand to provide a prettified summary of the application configuration.
 It is a quick way to check how to configure the application before deployment, without having to read